 According to new research, tiny plastic fibers or “microfibers” have been found in our drinking water - both in tap and bottled water.

 Experts suspect plastic fibers may transfer toxic chemicals when consumed by humans.
-Microfibers enter our water supply through machine washing synthetic clothing such as fleece, polyester, and nylon.
-Clothing fibers are often too small to be filtered out at wastewater treatment plants and are discharged into streams, rivers, lakes, and eventually the ocean, where they harm our environment and marine life.
+Microfibers enter our water supply through machine washing synthetic clothing such as fleece, polyester, and nylon and generally through the breakdown of single-use plastic that has flooded our grocery stores and markets.
+These microfibers are often too small to be filtered out at wastewater treatment plants and are discharged into streams, rivers, lakes, and eventually the ocean, where they harm our environment and marine life.

 Photo by Robert Simmons